 The Criteria for Picking a Good B2B CRM Tool

-As I am sure you have come to the conclusion yourself, implementing B2B CRM software into your business can be a game-changer and allow for scaled productivity, improve collaboration, increase sales and shoot your customer service through the roof.
+As I am sure you have come to the conclusion yourself, implementing B2B CRM software into your business can be a game-changer.
+Allowing for scaled productivity, improve collaboration, increased sales and shoot your customer service through the roof.
 Now, all that is left to do is to decide which tool is right for you.
 Easy right?
-Unfortunately, this can be a difficult process as there are hundreds of tools out there and it can be next to impossible to weed through them all to find the right one for you.
-This is where we are hoping to be a light at the end of the tunnel, as we have handpicked a few B2B CRM tool features we think are the best and will hopefully give you a running start.
+Unfortunately, this can be a difficult process as there are hundreds of tools out there.
+It can be next to impossible to weed through them all to find the right one for you.
+This is where we are hoping to be a light at the end of the tunnel.
+We have handpicked a few B2B CRM tool features we think are the best and will hopefully give you a running start.

 Would You Like To Supersize That? – Pricing of CRMs

-Training is another element that can eat up not only time, but money as well, because if your team is training themselves and contacting support to learn the system, they are not closing deals.
+Training is another element that can eat up not only time, but money as well.
+If your team is training themselves and contacting support to learn the system, they are not closing deals.
 Take into consideration how long it would take to integrate this system and if it would cost anything to integrate it with your pre-existing tools.
-The features offered with one tool may look fantastic to you now, but will it cost you money to integrate it with your other tools or do you have to change what tools you are currently using?
+The features offered with one tool may look fantastic to you now.
+But, will it cost you money to integrate it with your other tools or do you have to change what tools you are currently using?

 Hello, Are You There?

 CRM software needs to be intuitive or else your team will actively avoid it and only use it when absolutely necessary.
-Take note of how many clicks it takes you from logging in until you are able to complete a basic task you are most likely to repeat often.
-If you find that this process is taking a long time when you are keeping track of time or clicks it may not be the right tool for you or your team as you will avoid this process if you are slightly tight for time.
+Take note of how many clicks it takes you from logging in until you are able to complete basic tasks you are likely to repeat.
+If you find that this process is taking a long time it may not be the right tool for you.
+As you will avoid this process if you are slightly tight for time.

 Support for Your CRM Needs

 Other than being easy to use, consider how available the support team is, regardless if it is user error, concern, inquiry, or a bug.
-Verify with the agent giving the demo or explaining the software to you what level of support is available with the plan you have chosen and how much it is to have a more accessible support level included.
+Verify with the agent giving the demo or explaining the software to you what level of support is available.
+And if it is based on the plan you have chosen/how much it is for a more accessible support level.
 Not only inquire about the support available but inquire about any self-service help that is available (blog posts, walkthroughs, video tutorials, FAQ’s, etc.).
-If there is a limited number of self-help tools available keep in mind that you will need to be making inquiries to a live agent if you require assistance.
+If there is a limited number of self-help tools available keep this in mind.
+As you will need to be making inquiries to a live agent if you require assistance.

 Get In, Get Out, Don’t Get Distracted

-With any piece of software, there will always be features and functionalities that go unused by you and your team as not every tool is going to be custom-built to your needs.
-Software companies try to address the main problem and specialize in this solution but offer functionalities they believe could be helpful to aid you in your business’s journey.
+With any piece of software, there will always be features and functionalities that go unused by you and your team.
+As not every tool is going to be custom-built to your needs.
+Software companies try to address the main problem and specialize in this solution.
+But will offer functionalities they believe could be helpful to aid you in your business’s journey.
 Depending on your needs you may use some of these features but there are some that fall by the wayside.
-Don’t get distracted by the features that you won’t use, focus on what problems you are looking to solve and find a tool that fits within the puzzle of other tools you currently have.
+Don’t get distracted by the features that you won’t use.
+Focus on what problems you are looking to solve and find a tool that fits the puzzle of other tools you currently have.

 Mobile Responsive CRMs

-As business is transitioning more and more to remote and mobile work, ensure you evaluate their mobile device platform you plan to use and ensure the app can do the tasks you most commonly perform.
-For some companies, the mobile version may be more critical than the desktop version, for companies this applies to ensure that this version meets all requirements and is something your team will be able to use.
+As business is transitioning more and more to remote and mobile work, ensure you evaluate their mobile device platform.
+Ensure the app can do the tasks you most commonly perform.
+For some companies, the mobile version may be more critical than the desktop version.
+For companies this applies to ensure that this version meets all requirements and is something your team will be able to use.

 Set It and Forget It

-The ability to have well-planned marketing automation is one of the most valuable features of CRM software tools and unfortunately, not all platforms have this feature.
+The ability to have well-planned marketing automation is one of the most valuable features of CRM software tools.
+Unfortunately, not all platforms have this feature.
 This automation process allows the software to remind you, or, in some cases handles a task for you.
 Whether this is automated emails to be sent to the customer following up from a call or sale.
-This can also extend to other software you have implemented such as email campaigns based on the last interaction you had with the customer.
-You can set tags to launch different actions and affiliate these tags to customer profiles based on the interactions you have had and allow the software to do the follow up for you.
+This can also extend to other software you have implemented.
+Such as email campaigns based on the last interaction you had with the customer.
+You can set tags to launch different actions and affiliate these tags to customer profiles based on the interactions you have had.
+Then allow the software to do the follow up for you.

 Manage Your Leads with a B2B CRM Tool

-Lead management is a core capability of all CRM platforms as this was the initial problem many of them started out to solve.
-A way for companies to maintain their leads and customers and centralize their customer profiles so they can follow up and contact their customers and prospects more easily.
-Lead management is part of all CRM platforms but how the software handles lead management along with marketing automation is the sweet spot for many companies.
+Lead management is a core capability of all CRM platforms.
+As this was the initial problem many of them started out to solve.
+A way for companies to maintain their leads, customers and centralize their prospect profiles so they can follow up and contact their customers and prospects more easily.
+Lead management is part of all CRM platforms.
+How the software handles lead management along with marketing automation, is the sweet spot for many companies.
 IT also comes down to the way the operator handles the information and their ability to customize the information to make it work for them.
 During this process, it is equal parts of software capabilities and equal parts of user ability.